JustinMul/-scheduler/README.md

 Install dependencies with `npm install`.

 ## Purpose of this project

-This project was designed simulate an interview scheduler with react.
+Create an interview scheduler with React that allows users to book and cancel interviews.

 ## Features
 Upon loading this website the user will be greeted by the first day of interviews.
 Here the user can see all the slots, some available and some unavailable.